Protect Yourself Online from Cyber Espionage

 4. Passwords and Vaults

 We mentioned above that you should never use a browser’s built-in password manager.
 That doesn’t, however, mean you shouldn’t use a password manager at all.
 In fact, quite the opposite.
-It can be almost impossible to remember the best types of password, which is a good thing.
+It can be almost impossible to remember the best types of passwords, which is a good thing.
 Instead, we recommend an encrypted password manager or vault.

 There are several of these available online.
 Instead of keeping your passwords on a local machine, it stores them in a highly encrypted Internet vault.
 By using 256-bit AES encryption, not only will your passwords be safe in transit from the vault to the website you want to log into, but not even the password manager knows what your login credentials actually are.